jamesbeat/drupaldrop/README.md

  enter *Ctrl O* and Enter to save the file and *Ctrl X* to quit the editor.

  Restart terminal to be sure the file takes effect.

+5. Tweaking

+ type `drush version` to see if all works fine.

+ You might need to adjust ownership of drush by executing `sudo chown -R $USER ~/.drush`

 ---